 Visuals are processed faster in the human brain, it’s pure human nature.
 The information in an image digested faster than plain text.

-Create visuals that are true to your brand’s tone of voice, so people will know it’s reliable content provided by your organization.
+Create visuals that are true to your brand’s tone of voice, so people will know it’s reliable content provided by your organisation.

 You can use different types of visual content to keep everything fun.
 For example:

 - Images: When you use an image, people are triggered to read your post.

 - Videos: They are very useful for presenting a problem and then showing the solution that your product can offer.

 - Infographics: These are great for showcasing all your complex data and statistics in an easy display.